Activists have a plan to increase abortion access: Let nurses perform them

 Kaye, one of the ACLU lawyers arguing for the repeal of physician-only laws, said the obstacles created by such laws for women like Hollander make them illegal.
 Kaye pointed to the Supreme Court’s 2016 Whole Woman’s Health ruling, which found that a Texas law chopping the number of abortion providers in half created an “undue burden” on women seeking abortion and was therefore unconstitutional.
 The 2016 decision prompted the ACLU, Planned Parenthood, and the Center for Reproductive Rights to sue Maine.
 “Given the overwhelming evidence that APCs can safely provide this care, and the burdens that these kinds of bans impose on patient access, [physician-only] laws simply cannot survive the Whole Woman’s Health standard,” said Kaye.

 When the ACLU filed its lawsuit in Maine, Republican Gov. Paul LePage was vocally opposed to abortion rights, and Republicans held a majority in the state senate.
 A 2018 bill to remove the statute went nowhere.
 That changed in November, when Janet Mills, a pro-choice Democrat who backed the bill, was elected governor and Democrats gained control of the legislature for the first time in 10 years.
 In March, Rep. Gideon introduced the new bill with backing from Gov. Mills, four days before oral arguments in the case were scheduled.
-The bill passed the state House and Senate last week, and after making it through a procedural vote on Wednesday, was signed by Mills.
-The move makes Maine the third state in the country to repeal its physician-only statute through legislation.
+The bill passed the state House and Senate last week, and after making it through a procedural vote on Wednesday, is headed to the governor’s desk for a signature.* The move makes Maine the third state in the country to repeal its physician-only statute through legislation.
 The lawsuit is likely irrelevant, but Jenkins says she’s been invited to the bill’s signing ceremony.

 “Against the backdrop of outright bans, we as a movement have to be standing up for people who have the least agency to access abortion,” says Nicole Clegg, vice president of public policy at Planned Parenthood of Northern New England.
 “We cannot cede ground to people who are determined to make abortion illegal.
 We have to continue to push forward.”

-Note: Correction: An earlier version of this article incorrectly state that the bill had been signed by Gov. Mills.
-A signature is still expected.